Ferrarisrex/Atmosphere/README.md

   * Submerged in a fluid.
 * The playback uses smooth loops and transitions.
 * Settings powered by [Cloth Config API] for volumes and subtitles can be configured with or without [Mod Menu].
-* Sound files and events are stored as resources allowing users to customize and create their own **Atmosfera** resource packs.
+* Sound files and events are stored as resources allowing users to customize and create their own **Atmosphere** resource packs.

-### The Atmosfera Resources
+### The Atmosphere Resources
 The sound events of both built-in packs [support](#supported) the blocks and biomes of various world generation mods.

 #### Dungeons